jeremylaliberty/group-project/README2.md

 #2 <br>
 Jeremy: <br>
-What did you do yesterday? <br> Created a basic network filter bar with a filter for MC and a search box for name.
+What did you do yesterday? <br> Created a basic network filter bar with a filter for MC and a search box for name. <br>
-What are you planning to do today? <br> Make the filter bar functional.
+What are you planning to do today? <br> Make the filter bar functional. <br>
-Any problems you are facing? <br> .where() doesn't support checking to see whether a value is in a field, only vice versa.
+Any problems you are facing? <br> .where() doesn't support checking to see whether a value is in a field, only vice versa. <br>

 Anna: <br>
 What did you do yesterday? <br> Began working on the structure of the Splash page.